prototypefund/reproducible-website/who.md

 # Who is involved?

-Various free software projects are working on providing reproducible builds to their users and developers via the not-for-profit Reprodubible Builds project.
+Various free software projects are working on providing reproducible builds to their users and developers via the not-for-profit Reproducible Builds project.

 ## Core team